sillitoe/cath-cluster-ng2/README.md

 Just started...

-## Dev
+## Getting started

-This project uses npm.
+This project uses npm to organise the code and dependencies.
 For more information on npm, see:

 https://docs.npmjs.com/getting-started/what-is-npm